 By focusing on this point, I have been able to help hundreds of thousands of homeowners and business owners alike all over the world lower energy bills.
 But, I still get push-back about how power factor correction doesn’t really work… So I thought maybe more people out there in the electrical industry had more to say on this.
 I started looking around to see if there was anymore information out there from someone with high credibility to either disagree with me so I can shut up for good… or further back up what I am saying to you.

 I ran across an article by GE that talks about power factor device scams and reducing kwh.
 (General Electric, one of the largest and

 “Most AC power systems require both kW (kilowatts) and kVAR (kilovars).
 Capacitors installed near the loads are the most economical and efficient way of supplying these kilovars.”

 By supplying kilovars at the point they are needed, capacitors relieve the system

 of transmitting reactive current.
 Since the electrical current in the lines is reduced,

 I2R losses decrease.
 Therefore, fewer kilowatt-hours need to be purchased from

 Wait, Wait, Wait…..
 Did GE just say that it would lower the kilowatts and less kilowatt-hours need to be purchased from your POWER COMPANY? ………They damn sure did!

-All the field tests where I correctly installed the power saver (see your “At the Load Instructions” I provided you for more info on how to do this) to Central A/C units or pool pumps or heat pumps all had kilowatt drops at the power company’s electric meter, not just amp drops!
+All the field tests where I correctly installed the power saver to Central A/C units or pool pumps or heat pumps all had kilowatt drops at the power company’s electric meter, not just amp drops!
 This happens on RESIDENTIAL & COMMERCIAL properties alike.

 So, upon installation of your power saver.
 If your purpose is to help your customer lower their power bill, make sure the kilowatts are dropping with the power saver installed.
 If they are not, do not continue, refer back to our “At the Load Instructions” on what to do.